Skip to main content

 • If you have to add documents after you’ve done the page numbering – for example, if you have copies of more recent job applications to add to those already included in the bundle on pages 48 -61, you add them behind page 61, numbering them 61a, 61b, 61c and so on, so they are in a logical place.

-• Produce and number one bundle and index first.
+• Produce, and number, one bundle and index first.
 Take any staples out of the documents.
 Check the bundle against the index to make sure the documents in the bundle are in the order the index says they are in.

-• Make sure every sheet of paper is numbered in order in the middle of the bottom page, so when you look for page 57 to find the DVLA document V5C – there it is.
+• Make sure every sheet of paper is numbered in order in the middle of the bottom page, so when you look for ‘page 57 to find the DVLA document V5C’ – there it is.

 • You may hear the term ‘pagination’ used by the judge, court staff and the other side’s lawyers.
 All it means is giving numbers to the pages of the bundle.
 So, a ‘paginated’ bundle is one where the pages have been numbered in the middle of the bottom of the page.

 • Make sure you have got your first bundle right before copying however many more you need.
-This may sound obvious but it is easy to do the copying before numbering the pages and then you are stuck with having to number 3 or more sets of documents by hand instead of just one.
+This may sound obvious, but it is easy to do the copying before numbering the pages and then you are stuck with having to number 3 or more sets of documents by hand instead of just one.

 • Another easy mistake when you are copying is to forget that some originals are single sided and others are double sided.
 Make sure that you don’t just end up with only 1 side of a double-sided document.